hiveot/hub/core/launcher/README.md

 1. Launcher starts the core as per config
    * launcher clientID is that of the binary name
    * hub core creates the admin and launcher key-token credentials if they don't exist
-2. Launcher connects to the core with launcher key/token credentials
+2. Launcher connects to the message server with launcher key/token credentials
    * Connect to the auth clients service to be able to create plugin key/tokens
 3. Launcher starts each plugin in order of config
    * Create the plugin key/token files if they don't exist